Key Biscayne's Tuesday menu

 Today’s menu.

-Main Dishes: Roasted Short Ribs / Chicken Spinach / Shrimp Stroganoff / Pasta with Mini Meatballs
+Main Dishes: Shredded Beef (Ropa Vieja) / Chicken Quarters / Shrimp / Salmon Pasta

 The Golden-Hog has a complete line of specialty groceries for delivery.